fresheneesz/bitcoinThroughputAnalysis/README.md

 # Intro

 Debate about growth of Bitcoin's blockchain has raged for years now.
 Some want to increase transaction throughput by increasing block size and call that "scaling".
 Others want to focus on technologies that improve (decrease) the resources necessary to run the network as it grows (actual scaling).
-However, I've found little analysis that attempts to analyze every major bottleneck in order to gain a broader picture of where we stand and the hurdles ahead.
+However, I've found little analysis that attempts to analyze all the major bottlenecks in order to gain a broader picture of where we stand and the hurdles ahead.
 LukeJr gave [results of his analysis](https://www.youtube.com/watch?v=CqNEQS80-h4) that lowering the blocksize maximum to 300KB would allow us to maintain the current sync time, and would allow sync time to decrease slowly over the years.
-But this only discusses one bottleneck, and I have not been able to find the math and methodology he used to get those numbers.
+But [his script](LukeJr's sync-time script.py) only calculates one bottleneck.

 # Overview